 - Anne Bonny

 These people formed an egalitarian pirate republic in the Bahamas between 1717 and 1725.
-The gang of pirates heavily influenced the character, Long John Silver, in Treasure Island.
-In an act of creative license, Cap’n Flint was featured to reinforce the character’s place in the wealthy Atlantic trade.
+The gang of pirates heavily influenced the character Long John Silver in Treasure Island.
+Cap’n Flint was featured in an act of creative license to reinforce the character’s place in the wealthy Atlantic trade.

-Many books, movies, and other stories that followed used Treasure Island as inspiration and reference.
-This made the small detail of parrots all the more prominent until it became inseparable from pirates.
+Many books, movies, and stories used Treasure Island as inspiration and reference.
+This made the small detail of parrots all the more prominent until they became inseparable from pirates.
 We can also thank Treasure Island for popular clichés like: